 Should I Leave My Camper Plugged in All Winter?

 Yes, you should leave your camper plugged in during winter as disconnecting your battery won’t be feasible.
 New models come with different gadgets or devices in them, and disconnection will only increase the problem.
-The only thing you should monitor is the electrolyte level of the batteries to make sure that they have not gone dry.
+The only thing you should monitor is the electrolyte level of the batteries to make sure that they haven't gone dry.

 How Long Will a Battery Last?

 The lifespan of an RV battery is dependent on its usage.
-It can last for up to 5 years approximately if given proper maintenance.
+It can last for up to 5 years approximately if given proper TLC.
 You must consume your battery completely similar to a marine battery.
 Another thing to monitor is the electrolyte level, your battery might fail prematurely in case of a low level of electrolyte, also preventing the overfilling.